 The Reconvened WG also developed a definitive list of identifiers to be protected based on the instructions from the GNSO Council.
-The outcome of the WG’s efforts resulted in two deliverables; a definitive list of identifiers for the ICRC, IFRC, and National Societies, as a part of the Movement, has been created; and a set of principles that define the allowed variations for current and future use.
+The outcome of the WG’s efforts resulted in two deliverables; (1) a definitive list of identifiers for the ICRC, IFRC, and National Societies, as a part of the Movement, has been created; and (2) a set of principles that define the allowed variations for current and future use.
 Both deliverables became a part of the recommendations found in Section 2 of this report.

-Community input will be provided to this Initial Report before the Final Report is delivered to the GNSO Council.
+Community input to this Initial Report will be taken into consideration before a Final Report is delivered to the GNSO Council.

 Conclusions and Next Steps